 Using SPPB, researchers wanted to see whether carrying HIV could be associated with less physical function.
 They also wanted to see if performance

 had an association with risk of mortality in people living with HIV / AIDS.

 Thus, it assessed prospectively the physical performance and the risk of mortality in a cohort of HIV-positive 1627 current risk and former injection drug users.
 Physical performance was measured every six months.
 The follow-up study took place between the years 2005 and 2010, and participants contributed a total of 12.270 study visits.

 The participants had an average age of 51 years, most african-Americans and a third made up of women.

 Participants living with HIV contributed 3715 study visits (30%).
-The average count and viral load were CD4 340 cells / mm3 and 70 copies / ml, respectively.
+The median count of CD4 and viral load were 340 cells / mm3 and 70 copies / ml, respectively.

 The SPPB scores with ten or fewer points accounted for a third of the study visits.

 After taking into account possible confounding factors, HIV infection was independently associated with an increase of 30% risk of a SPPB score of ten or below (OR = 1,30, 95 -1,12 IC1.52%).